Luke3D/CIS_PD-NDM/README.md

 NVIDIA GeForce GTX 1050

-The runtimes were generated using a computer with 32 GB RAM, 4 cores @ 2.8 GHz (i7-7700HQ), an NVIDIA GeForce 1050 GPU, and an internet speed of 20 Mbps.
+The runtimes were generated using a computer with 32 GB RAM, 4 cores @ 2.8 GHz (i7-7700HQ), an NVIDIA GeForce GTX 1050 GPU, and an internet speed of 20 Mbps.

 ## Software Requirements